dmdmello/HC-MGAN/README.md

 ## Problems with the Code

 Contact me immediatelly (dani-dmello@hotmail.com) if you have any trouble running the code.
-It's likely that unpredictable issues will be present during the first few days we realease the code before we have time to fix them.
+It's likely that unpredictable issues will be present during the first days past the code's realease.